GDQuest/website/content/docs/guidelines/best-practices/making-videos/index.md

 {{< youtube n0jir8KmVI8 >}}

+## Check-list ##

+Recording:

+1. Open all the programs you need: [Key Mon](https://code.google.com/archive/p/key-mon/) to screencast keys, [Open Joystick Display](https://ojdproject.com/), etc.
+1. Make the main program you're recording full-screen.
+1. Warm up your voice.
+1. Do a short test recording to ensure that everything is working as expected: the microphone is on, etc.

+Video editing:

+1. Normalize the audio.
+Listen to the audio to do so, don't rely on the waveforms, they can be misleading.

 ## Video recording ##

 You will save a lot of time if your source material is clean and your speech precise.
 If you don't take the time to plan, you will limit the quality of your tutorial.